 - Tendency toward violence.

-If you notice that someone is exhibiting these types of behaviors, they may be experiencing a Ritalin abuse problem; however, recovery is possible.
+If you notice that someone is exhibiting these types of behaviors, they may be experiencing a Ritalin abuse problem.
+However, recovery is possible.
 To get information about treatment options for Ritalin addiction, call American Addiction Centers (AAC) free at .

 No two Ritalin addicts are alike.
-Family situations, addiction severity and psychiatric conditions will inform the best course of action for you.
-If you’re ready to find recovery and get your life back, look into one of the following options:
+Family situations, addiction severity, and psychiatric conditions will inform the best course of action for you.
+If you’re ready to find recovery and get your life back, you should look into the following options:

 American Addiction Centers is a leading provider of addiction treatment programs.
-Call us free at to speak with someone who can explain the variety of treatment options for you or your loved one.
+Call us free at to speak with someone who can explain the variety of treatment options for you or a loved one.

 Ritalin addiction is an increasingly prevalent problem due to the fact that 1) ADHD and ADD diagnoses are more and more common each year and 2) the availability of Ritalin increases with the number of diagnoses.
 The following statistics help to show the extent of the problem: